oskariorg/oskari-documentation/5 Other functionalities/00020-SupportingFunctionalities.md

-## Supporting functionalities

-Some supporting features included are listed in the following paragraphs.
+## Compatibility and support

+This section outlines the various languages, browsers etc. Oskari supports, along with other compability considerations.

-### Multiple language support
+### Multilingual support

-Oskari fully supports English, Finnish and Swedish languages, and partially languages listed below.
+Oskari offers full support for English, Finnish and Swedish, and partially support for the following languages:

+- Dutch
 - Estonian
+- French
 - German
-- French
+- Icelandic
 - Italian
-- Spanish
-- Dutch
+- Norsk bokmål
 - Nynorsk
-- Norsk bokmål
+- Slovakian
 - Slovenian
-- Slovakian
-- Icelandic
+- Spanish

 ### Browser support

-Oskari works with browsers listed below.
+Oskari is compatible with the following browsers:

+- Chrome
+- Firefox
 - Microsoft Edge
-- Firefox
-- Chrome
 - Safari

-### Multiple screen support
+### Multi-screen support

-Oskari interface works with tablets and mobile, but there's currently no separate mobile or tablet optimized version of Oskari.
-Embedded map tools are gradually developed into responsive tools which work well with smaller screens and are touch-friendly
+The Oskari interface is accessible on mobile device, including smartphones and tablets.
+However, there is currently **no** dedicated mobile or tablet-optimized version of Oskari (such as a mobile app).
+Embedded map tools are gradually being developed into responsive tools which work well with touchpad screens on mobile devices.

-### Role based user management
+### Role-based user management

-Some Oskari modules can make use of role-based user management.
-Users belonging to different roles can be given access to specific functionality.
+Some Oskari modules utilize role-based user management, allowing users with different roles to access specific functionalities.
+For example, only logged-in users can view certain layers or spesific user groups can add or edit map layers within the service.

 ### SSO authentication support

-Authentication and SSO is supported via SAML 2.0.
+Oskari supports authentication and Single Sign-On (SSO) via SAML 2.0.